Technical director: Film

 In film, animation, and visual effects industries, a Technical Director (TD) is a highly specialized role responsible for technical challenges that arise throughout the production process.
-TDs work in the middle of art and technology and ensure that things are functioning properly and efficiency.
+TDs work in the middle of art and technology and ensure that things are functioning properly and efficiently.
 TDs in Film could specialize in scripting tools, building rigging systems, and troubleshooting technical issues.
 Responsibilities can vary between studios, they can write custom code or develop tools to improve workflow and efficiency.
 Many TDs use coding languages like C++, Java, and Python and using software like Maya, Houdini, or 3ds Max.

 In these industries, "technical artist", "technical animator" and "generalist TD" are sometimes used as synonyms.

 Categorization of technical directors in film

 Frequently, the role of a TD is more precisely defined.
 Various areas of computer graphics require a high degree of specialized technical/scientific knowledge and therefore merit more precise categorization.
 As an example, a skilled Character TD has a strong understanding of human/animal anatomy, movement, and mechanics, whereas a skilled Lighting TD might have a detailed understanding of the physical properties of light and surfaces.

 Those categories include (but are not limited to) the following.